The 5 Craftiest Pirate Party Ideas

 Mini portions of fish and chips served in colourful cones are great for pirate parties, while meatballs could double as cannonballs.
 Wedges of orange with flags in them make fab, and healthy, boats.

 Making a parrot will keep boys amused.
 Cut out gold card.
 Cover with double-sided tape and go mad with feathers.
 And don’t forget the stick-on eyes!

-It wouldn’t be a pirate party without a treasure hunt so we’ve created a fun game that everyone will enjoy playing (make sure to check out our Treasue Hunt party game how to).
+It wouldn’t be a pirate party without a treasure hunt so we’ve created a fun game that everyone will enjoy playing.
 Chocolate coins make the perfect pirate treasure, piled up in a treasure chest or simply used to fill party bags.